 The observatory has four telescopes: a huge 28" aperture Dobsonian, a 16" LX200R Schmidt-Cassegrain telescope, a 16" Newtonian telescope, and a 7" apochromatic refractor.
 The observatory also has a pair of giant 25/40X100 binoculars, and a hydrogen-alpha filter for solar viewing.
 Click here for more info on these scopes and other equipment at the observatory.

-Pictures from last year are here.
+Pictures from last year's event start here.

 Photo by John Mahony